 Sneaky Sasquatch Accessibility Report

-We've documented 21 accessibility features for Sneaky Sasquatch in the Difficulty, Getting Started, Reading, Navigation, Controls, Visual and Audio areas to aid enjoyment of the game for different players.
+We've documented 21 accessibility features for Sneaky Sasquatch in the Controls, Getting Started, Reading, Navigation, Visual and Audio areas to aid enjoyment of the game for different players.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.Sneaky Sasquatch is an adventure game where you sneak around in campsites and try to find food from coolers and picnic baskets without getting caught.
 There's a large variety of things to do.
 For example you can race, play golf, ski, find buried treasure, rent an apartment, get a drivers licence and more.

 As most of the controls and aims are conveyed through simple diagrams and symbols, there is very little text in the game.
 What there is is quite large and always contrasts well with the backdrop, which is normally a text box or a speech bubble.